Kaleido Resource Model

 “Centralized” means that a single Kaleido Organization will manage ALL network resources on behalf of the consortium’s memberships, granting access to the blockchain through the dispersement of node and service endpoints and their corresponding application credentials.
 In other words, this organization will serve as a root admin that can proxy access to the network as it sees fit.
 The memberships still have a direct relationship to core resources (nodes, services and app credentials), however the true control of these resources lays with the Kaleido organization managing the consortium.
 Centralized ownership means that no invitations have been extended and all existing memberships are bound to the founding Kaleido Organization.

 “Decentralized” ownership entails collective control of the consortium, where the memberships and provisioned resources are managed separately by the individual Kaleido Organizations in the consortium.
 An organization cannot take resource management actions against another organization in the consortium and has no purview into their application credentials and API Keys.
 In a decentralized orchestration resources are independently managed.
-External organizations must be invited to the consortium by the founding Kaleido Organization or an existing member.
+External organizations must be invited to the consortium by the founding Kaleido Organization or an existing member with the privilege to extend invitations.

 Organization -> Consortia